-- Liability based on attribution– The debate on whether the director be held responsible for criminal acts of the company by applying the concept of alter-ego is settled by the Supreme Court in Sunil Bharti Mittal v.
+- Liability based on attribution– The debate on whether the director is held responsible for criminal acts of the company by applying the concept of alter-ego is settled by the Supreme Court in Sunil Bharti Mittal v.
 Central Bureau of Investigation.
-In the case, the Court mentioned that concept of alter-ego can only be applied to make the company liable for the acts of the directors.
-However, any director cannot be made responsible for the criminal offences committed by the company unless the statue specially provides for the same.
+In the case, the Court mentioned that the concept of alter-ego can only be applied to make the company liable for the acts of the directors.
+However, any director cannot be made responsible for the criminal offenses committed by the company unless the statute specially provides for the same.

-- Vicarious liability– A significant question is a matter of debate in Indian Corporate landscape, i.e. can a company be held responsible for the criminal action done by its employees.
-This question has been settled by the Supreme Court in case of Iridium India Telecom Ltd v.
-Motorola Incorporated, wherein, the Supreme Court analysed the criminal liability of the company for the action of its employees.
+- Vicarious liability– A significant question is a matter of debate in the Indian Corporate landscape, i.e. can a company be held responsible for the criminal act done by its employees?
+This question has been settled by the Supreme Court in the case of Iridium India Telecom Ltd v.
+Motorola Incorporated, wherein, the Supreme Court analyzed the criminal liability of the company for the action of its employees.
 In this case, the court observed that the criminal liability arising from the actions of the person in control of the company will be attributed to the company but not the other way around.

-- Fraud under the Companies Act – In section 447 of the Act fraud is defined as any act or abuse of position committed with an intent to deceive, to gain undue advantage from, or to injure the interests of a person, company, shareholders or creditors whether or not there is wrongful gain or loss then the person will be liable for imprisonment up-to 10 years.
-However, if no express provision is provided for the director for vicarious liability under the statute then the individual cannot be prosecuted unless the active role was played by him with the criminal intent.
-Moreover, the Indian Penal Code, does not contain any provision on vicarious liability which means that a director can only be prosecuted if he has played an active role with the criminal intent.
+- Fraud under the Companies Act – In section 447 of the Act fraud is defined as any act or abuse of position committed with an intent to deceive, to gain undue advantage from, or to injure the interests of a person, company, shareholders, or creditors whether or not there is wrongful gain or loss then the person will be liable for imprisonment up to 10 years.
+However, if no express provision is provided for the director for vicarious liability under the statute then the individual cannot be prosecuted unless the active role was played by him with criminal intent.
+Moreover, the Indian Penal Code does not contain any provision on vicarious liability which means that a director can only be prosecuted if he has played an active role with criminal intent.

 and – with his consent or connivance or where he had not acted diligently.

-- Directors and Officers’ Liability Insurance: Another tool available with the directors is to push the company to obtain the Directors and Officers Liability Insurance to hedge against any pecuniary liability arising on the directors.
+- Directors & Officers Liability Insurance: Another tool available to the directors is to push the company to obtain the Directors and Officers Liability Insurance to hedge against any pecuniary liability arising on the directors.